aeturrell/coding-for-economists/wrkflow-quarto.md

 You can write the *input* documents (include code snippets) in two possible ways:

 1. A special kind of markdown file, with file extension `.qmd`.
-For more on markdown, see {ref}`markdown`.
+For more on markdown, see {ref}`wrkflow-markdown`.
 Code blocks that have a special syntax get executed and their results are included in any outputs.

 2. Jupyter Notebooks, with file extension `.ipynb`.
 Code cells are executed and their results are included in any outputs.